JRice15/jrice15.github.io/projects/_posts/2022-2-1-ms-thesis.md

     githib (private at the moment): https://github.com/JRice15/trees-pointnet
 ---

-My Master's thesis is an ongoing project to explore deep learning techniques for detection of urban trees from LIDAR data.
+Master's thesis, an ongoing project to explore deep learning techniques for detection of urban trees from LIDAR data.

 My Master's thesis, advised by [Dr. Jonathan Ventura](https://jonathanventura.github.io), is an ongoing project to explore deep learning techniques for detection of urban trees from LIDAR data.